Connect with others who understand.

 3. SPS Usually Doesn’t Affect Coordination

-People with SPS may also experience walking problems or frequent falls, but this is typically because of muscle spasms (incidences of muscles suddenly contracting or twitching) — coordination itself isn’t usually affected.
-Muscle stiffness can also reduce joint mobility and make certain movements uncomfortable or difficult for people living with SPS.
+People with SPS may also have trouble walking or experience frequent falls.
+But this is usually due to muscle spasms, not a loss of coordination.
+Muscle stiffness can also reduce mobility and make movement uncomfortable or difficult for people with SPS.

 4. SPS Doesn’t Lead to Dizziness

-People with SPS can have difficulties with balance and are at higher risk of falling, but this is due to muscle stiffness and painful muscle spasms, not neurological damage.
+People with SPS can also have balance issues and a higher risk of falling.
+However, this is usually due to muscle stiffness and painful muscle spasms, not neurological damage.
 Dizziness and vertigo aren’t symptoms of SPS.

 5. MS and SPS Lead to Different Types of Breathing Problems

-Although very rare, breathing can become difficult for people with SPS if muscle spasms occur in the chest or diaphragm muscles.
-This may cause a person to suddenly stop breathing, which can be life-threatening.
-However, breathing symptoms in SPS usually only occur when the condition grows more severe.
+In rare cases, people with SPS may have trouble breathing if muscle spasms affect the chest or diaphragm muscles.
+These spasms can make the muscles rigid, sometimes causing a person to stop breathing suddenly.
+This can be life-threatening, but breathing symptoms in SPS usually happen only when the condition is severe.

 6. SPS Can Cause Curvature of the Spine

-People with MS frequently have difficulties maintaining good posture due to muscle weakness.
-This is typically a very early symptom of the condition.
-Poor posture can cause balance problems, back pain, and falls, but it doesn’t directly change the structure of the spine.
-However, MS does increase the risk of developing scoliosis, a sideways bend of the spine.
+In MS, muscle weakness can make it hard to maintain good posture.
+This is typically an early symptom of the condition.
+Poor posture can lead to balance problems, back pain, and falls.
+However, MS doesn’t directly change the spine’s structure.
+That said, MS does increase the risk of scoliosis, a sideways curve of the spine.

 7. MS and SPS Have Different Symptom Triggers